-That’s why, in this article, we want to show you some of the most important voice of the customer best practices for B2B brands.
+That’s why, in this article, we want to show you some of the most important VoC best practices for B2B brands.

-For example, did you know that companies which close the loop on customer feedback have three times more promoters than those that don’t?
+For example, did you know that companies that close the loop on customer feedback have three times more promoters than those that don’t?
 Our latest study found just that.